 Senior management, basically by way of Financial Management, is responsible for reviewing the financial information.
-The consolidated annual accounts and the sixmonthly financial reports are reviewed by the Auditing Committee with the help of the external auditors who present their recommendations.
-The President and the First Vice President review and authorise the accounts which are then formulated by the board of directors.
+The consolidated annual accounts and the six-monthly financial reports are reviewed by the Audit Committee with the help of the external auditors who present their recommendations.
+The Chairman and the First Vice Chairman review and authorise the accounts which are then formulated by the Board of directors.

-The financial information for the first and third quarters is also reviewed by the Auditing Committee.
+The financial information for the first and third quarters is also reviewed by the Audit Committee.

-The Auditing Committee is the body responsible for supervising the system of control of financial information and is supported in this function by internal and external auditors.
+The Audit Committee is the body responsible for supervising the ICFR and is supported in this function by internal and external auditors.